jeremynoesen/BoneBot/README.md

     - Each separate line denotes a separate text.
     - The format is `<top text> \n <bottom text>`.
 - Text input can use all placeholders except for `$REPLY$`.
 - To set the size of generates memes, set `memes-size` in the main configuration to any number.
-This sets the image width to this number, and varies the height based on this width.
+This limits the larger dimension to this value, and scales the other dimension accordingly.
 Set it to `0` to use the image's original dimensions with no scaling.
 - To set the font size of text, set `memes-font-scale` in the main configuration.
 It defaults to `1.0`.
 - To set a cool down for the generator, set `memes-cooldown` in the main configuration to any whole number in seconds.
 - To enable or disable the generator, set `memes-enabled` in the main configuration to `true` or `false`.